Your service charge goes towards some or all of these communal services:

-If you're in a retirement living or supported living service please speak to your local site manager for contract specifications.
+If you're in a retirement living or supported living property and would like contract specifications, please speak to your local site manager.

 The aim of this specification is for communal areas to be clean, tidy and well maintained throughout the year.
 We will achieve this by:

 - Having even and well-cut grassed areas (cut and drop)

 - Clean and usable hard surfaces for public access

 - Maintain minimal maintenance areas as and when required, to ensure no vegetation is encroaching on non-minimal maintenance areas or public access routes.

 - All hard surfaces (including external bin stores and drying areas), flower and shrub beds areas are weed, litter, leaf and moss free